SciML/NeuralPDE.jl/docs/src/pinn/heterogeneous.md

-# Differential Equations with Heterogeneous Inputs
+# Differential Equations with Heterogeneous Domains

-A differential equation is said to have heterogeneous inputs when its dependent variables depend on different independent variables:
+A differential equation is said to have heterogeneous domains when its dependent variables depend on different independent variables:

 ```math
 u(x) + w(x, v) = \frac{\partial w(x, v)}{\partial w}